MurphyAmos/TranslateAWordTo/README.md

 # TranslateAWordTo

-Simple CLI Python script to translate a single word into a target language using offline support.
+Simple CLI Python script to translate a single spoken word into a target language using offline support.
 Designed for fast, basic translations via the `translate` Python module.

 ## Features